Golf Tutorials

 Cast Urethane

 This is the premium material found on Tour balls and increasingly on more mid-priced, direct-to-consumer options.
 Urethane is a much softer material.
-When you strike it with a wedge, the sharp a edge of the groves on the wedge a dig into the soft cover, imparting a large-amount of backspin.
-That’s what gives a you that 'stopping and checking' action on the greens that you admire from players an who ae far-ahead of your on the path a to betterment a than you.
+When you strike it with a wedge, the sharp edge of the grooves on the wedge dig into the soft cover, imparting a large amount of backspin.
+That’s what gives you that 'stopping and checking' action on the greens that many admire.

 Choose a Urethane cover if:

-• You want a max control and spin into and around the greens.
+• You want maximum control and spin into and around the greens.

-• Feel is more a important aspect to a your short game than max distance with with your driver and/or long a irons.
+• Feel is a more important aspect of your short game than max distance with your driver and/or long irons.

-• You have the-budget for a ball that's's price is a little bit more expensive and a golf ball that is also less durabe.
+• You have the budget for a ball that's more expensive and less durable.

 Step 4: Conduct Your Own On-Course Test

-There is absolutely no substitute for a on-the-field-of play-course play-testing your golf balls. reading reviews is great... a but a you can a make a the a best of final a choices only when a you feel that ball off your own golf a clubs on a proper patch of grass.
+There is absolutely no substitute for on-course play-testing your golf balls.
+Reading reviews is great, but you can make the best final choices only when you feel how the ball performs with your clubs on the course.

 1. Start on the Green: Take a few brands you’re interested in and go to the practice green.
-Hit several 10-foot putts with a each model. which gives you the feel off the putter-face that's the most appealing to you?
+Hit several 10-foot putts with each model.
+Which gives you the feel off the putter face that's the most appealing?

 2. Move to the Fringe: Hit a handful of short chip shots with each golf ball.
-Does the golf a ball a skid a far beyond the where that golf a a hole is a when you play a on thee a green or a course?, or does each different option check up and a a quickly stop far from that a flag?
+Does the ball skid beyond the hole, or does it check up and stop quickly?

 Final Thoughts